-- 2.1 To continue funding at current levels for 2020/21 while the key points raised during the review detailed in this paper are addressed. - 2.2 During 20/21 carry out a review of current areas of funding and set new funding objectives in line with the Councils corporate objectives and current needs within the community. - 2.3 During 20/21 officers should work closely with all grant recipients to ensure targets are met and grants are offering value for money. - 2.4 To consider the Proposal and Recommendations A-D in Appendix B.
+- 2.1.2 To continue funding VCS organisations at current levels for 2020/21 while the key points raised during the review detailed in this paper are addressed. - 2.1.3 To request that officers, in consultation with Councillors, carry out a review of review of current areas of funding and set new funding objectives in line with the Councils corporate objectives and current needs within the community and to report to the Scrutiny Committee, Executive and Full Council in September/October 2020. - 2.1.4 To request that officers work closely with all grant recipients to ensure targets are met and grants are offering value for money during 20/21.